vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

     mount /dev/sda2 /mnt
     ```
 5. ### Initialize  the Swap partition
   The Swap partition is initialized using the following simple command.
-The first one initializes the swap then the second enables it.
+The first one initializes the swap partition, and then the second enables it.

     ```batch
     mkswap /dev/sda1